hattmo/compositecalendar/README.md

 ## About

-Client App for composite calendar.
+Client App for composite calendar

 ## Author